bhattaomatic/GSM_CE/README.md

 # GSM_CE
-Estimating and cancelling the channel effects on a GSM signal.
+Channel Estimation and Equalization of a GMSK modulated GSM training sequence with AWGN noise.